What is your Higher Education Certificate qualification?

 Does dBs Berlin find students accommodation?

 At the moment we do not provide student accommodation on our Funkhaus campus.
-We do however, have a load of contacts in the city of other organisations specialising in student housing.
+We do however, have contact in the city with organisations specialising in student housing.
 Take a read on our Living in Berlin page for more information.

 In addition to these online links, we always try to help our students with advice and support in real life.
 Our students receive a series of informational PDFs called the Welcome Pack volumes which are full of everything you need to know when moving to Berlin.